 Translation is one part of the process, but localization takes many additional factors into account:

 - Adapting graphics so they are appropriate for the target audience.

 - Modifying content, which might include changing words and phrases in order to effectively convey the intended meaning to the target audience.

-- Adapting design and layout so it properly displays the translated text and adheres to visual preferences of the target market.
+- Adapting design and layout so it properly displays the translated text and adheres to the visual preferences of the target market.

 - Converting currencies and units of measure to local conventions.